 Different ways you can sell your knitting patterns and books on Amazon

 You can use exactly the same KPF manuscript to self publish your paperback book.
-This is what I have been doing.
-However, you can, and I think should, alternatively upload a PDF file for your paperback.
+However, you can alternatively upload a formatted PDF file for your paperback.

-This is because you can design it to your own taste and make it look much prettier than in a KPF file.
-I am going to do this in the future.
-It takes more time than using the same file of course, but I think it is worth doing.
+This is because you can design a PDF to your own taste and make it look much prettier than in a KPF file.

 You will need to make sure you have margins of around 1.5cm all around your PDF pages otherwise it will be rejected, but other than than I think it is pretty simple to submit a PDF file and have it accepted for publishing on Amazon.

 Issues with self publishing paperback knitting patterns on Amazon